mimunzar/mapstitcher/README.txt

---subsample-flow 	optional, default=2.0, Subsample flow --vram-size		optional, default=8.0, GPU VRAM size in GB, more can speed-up raft optflow computation --max-matches		optional, default=800, Maximum number of matches per image pair (for optimization) --output		optional, default='result.jp2', Output file --silent		optional, default=False, Kill any console output
+--subsample-flow 	optional, default=2.0, Subsample flow --vram-size		optional, default=8.0, GPU VRAM size in GB, more can speed-up raft optflow computation --max-matches		optional, default=800, Maximum number of matches per image pair (for optimization) --output		optional, default='result.jp2', Output file, if .jp2 extension is used, openjp2-tools will be used to convert the file (no compression)
+--silent		optional, default=False, Kill any console output

 Input List Format